 Our experience includes:

 - Advising a range of roading and water/wastewater providers across the country on obtaining designations for their infrastructure and the associated acquisitions of land and other interests under the Public Works Act.
-In particular, in his capacity as in-house counsel for the NZ Transport Agency, Cameron worked on acquisition strategies for Waterview Connection, Northern Corridor, and Warkworth to Te Hana.

 - Advising Tasman District Council in relation to the Waimea Community Dam, including defending objections to the acquisition of land under the Public Works Act.